giltho/deadline-manager/README.md

 ## Features

 - Slash commands for creating, editing, listing, and deleting deadlines
+- User-scoped privacy: you only see deadlines you are assigned to — others cannot access them
 - Assign/unassign Discord members to specific deadlines
 - Automatic reminders posted to a configured channel at 14, 7, and 3 days before the due date
 - Reminders survive restarts — all future jobs are rescheduled on startup